Michelle Cohen Creative Bio

 Michelle infuses her projects with a unique sense of artistry and a deep belief that creativity should be fun, magical, and uplifting.

-Most recently, Michelle was the consultant and wrangler for the character Pierre the Mime's appearances on Keeping Up with the Kardashians, the Performance and Wellness Supervisor on the feature film Lust Life Love and she was instrumental in bringing Jeff Corey’s memoir, Improvising Out Loud: My Life Teaching Hollywood How to Act to print through University Press of Kentucky with an introduction by his former student, Leonard Nimoy and art work by Jack Nicholson.
+Most recently, Michelle created & co-hosted the "It's Cool to be HOT Party!" celebrating World Menopause Day with her brand MenOpop.
+She was the consultant and wrangler for the character Pierre the Mime's appearances on Keeping Up with the Kardashians, the Performance and Wellness Supervisor on the feature film Lust Life Love and she was instrumental in bringing Jeff Corey’s memoir, Improvising Out Loud: My Life Teaching Hollywood How to Act to print through University Press of Kentucky with an introduction by his former student, Leonard Nimoy and art work by Jack Nicholson.